Seed format

 vim abc.out

-rm seed.bin # used to bypass cached seed
+rm seed.bin # Used to bypass cached seed

 xxd -r -p abc.out seed.bin

-3. Execute the updated seed with:
+3. Execute the updated seed

 phink execute seed.bin